 Why Venting is Important?

 Venting is required to dissipate the pollutants from fireplaces to outdoors.
-Unlike conventional wooden fireplaces, gas fireplaces don’t produce smoke or odor but their flames produce pollutants which should be discharged safely.
+Unlike conventional wooden fireplaces, gas fireplaces don’t produce smoke or odor but their flames produce pollutants that should be discharged safely.

 Natural Draft/Vented Fireplace